vizBrewer/tableau_mcp_tabby/README.md

 💭 Querying the datasource to count visits for the last complete year...
 📊 [Final results displayed]
 ```
+'''
+This is also directly using streamable-http interface with an MCP server instead of a localized instance.
+The Tableau MCP server is using Direct Trust and Connected Apps to facilitate the connection and authentication.
+'''
 ## 📋 Prerequisites

 - **Tableau Server 2025.1+** or **Tableau Cloud** ([Free trial available](https://www.tableau.com/en-gb/developer))